 Principles governing our monetary tools

-We have developed the following set of principles to provide a clear framework for how we will use our suite of monetary policy tools.
+We developed the following set of principles to provide a clear framework for how we use our suite of monetary policy tools.

-In addition to these principles are two operational considerations related to the practical implementation of effective monetary policy.
+In addition to these principles, there are two operational considerations related to the practical implementation of effective monetary policy.

 How the principles would work together

-It is desirable to provide some flexibility in how the Reserve Bank uses these tools because some are untested in New Zealand.
-Over time we will learn more about the tools and their impact on the principles.
+We want some flexibility in how we use these tools because some are untested in New Zealand.
+Over time, we will learn more about the tools and their impact on the principles.
 In addition, the importance of the principles could vary depending on the circumstances at the time.
-For example, the impact of monetary policy on financial system soundness could be of lower concern if the Reserve Bank were confident that other policies, e.g. prudential policies, would mitigate any build-up of financial system risks.
+For example, the impact of monetary policy on financial system soundness could be of lower concern if we were confident that other policies, for example prudential policies, would mitigate any build-up of financial system risks.